 10. Cyclamen (Cyclamen persicum)

-- Best for: Bedrooms and living rooms
+- Best for: Brightening bedrooms and living areas.

 11. Syngonium macrophyllum ‘Frosted Heart’